Hadi

 the expected temperature rise, T, is much smaller than the

 temperature required for vapor-phase nucleation.
-For low values of
+For low values

 [0040] In one embodiment, a hydrophobic carbon is used, e.g.,

 carbon black (CB) particles.
-For example, a nanofluid composed of
+For example, a nanofluid composed

-however, the nanofluid will undergo buoyancy-driven convection
+minutes; however, the nanofluid will undergo buoyancy-driven

-irradiation and again becomes homogeneous.
-The transmittance of
+solar irradiation and again becomes homogeneous.
+The

-this fluid is less than 0.01% suggesting that the most of solar
+transmittance of this fluid is less than 0.01% suggesting that

-power is absorbed by the particles.
+the most of solar power is absorbed by the particles.

 [0041] In an aqueous solution, if two hydrophobic surfaces are